095056/Luis/Mirrors.md

 ## How to use

-Open file `$PREFIX/etc/apt/sources.list`, comment out existing URLs and add line for picked mirror.
+Open file `$PREFIX/etc/apt/sources.list` or files in `$PREFIX/etc/apt/sources.list.d`, comment out existing URLs and add line for picked mirror.
-If you are using mirror for non-main repository, make sure that corresponding repository package is not installed.
-For example, if you are adding mirror for root packages repository, then you need to uninstall package `root-repo` to avoid conflicts.

 ## IPFS